bitkap/php-moala/README.md

 # Moala SDK for PHP

 The Moala SDK for PHP enables developers to easily integrate Moala API functionality into their PHP applications.
-This SDK supports several operations such as balance checks, transactions, KYC checks, and withdrawals.
+This SDK supports several operations such as balance checks, transactions checks, KYC checks, cashout, and cash-in.

 ## Prerequisites